The STEM Saturdays Program

 Spring Semester Program

-The focus of the Spring Semester Program is a more in-depth understanding of microcontroller applications and computer programming skills.
+The focus of the Spring Semester Program is for students to gain a more in-depth understanding of microcontroller applications and computer programming skills.
 Microcontroller kits (similar to the one found here) and laptop computers will be provided to each student during the ten Saturdays.
 Students who successfully complete all the assignments and have perfect attendance will be allowed to take the kits and laptops home to keep at the conclusion of the program.
 The student teams will have to pitch their ideas to the class and to invited guests throughout the program as they 1) vet their ideas for marketability to others, 2) develop their presentation skills, and 3) fine-tune their understanding of the problem that was posed.

 Teaching Staff: One Cooper Union staff member will be on site at all times.
 Students will be taught by at least three mentors in each class.